-There are 10 short and structured questions in the paper, all of which must be answered - failure to submit an attempt to a question will result in a fail.
+There are 10 short and structured questions in the paper, all of which must be answered.

 Candidates have 200 minutes to complete the examination, approximating 20 minutes per question.
 The paper will split into two sections (5 questions in 100 minutes).